Stephen13F/Stephen13F.github.io/_drafts/washing.markdown

 <h1>Glassware</h1>

-I was taught this method by a really pedantic postdoc and I consider it the gold standard.
+I was taught this method by a postdoc who was really pedantic (in a good way) and I consider it the gold standard.
 I will teach this to anyone I supervise.

 First, rinse out your compound with a solvent you know it dissolves well in.
 If you have a lot of solid that dissolves poorly then try to scrape it out first to avoid wasting solvent.
 If you use a chlorinated solvent, rinse that out with an alcohol into the chlorinated waste.
 I would then rinse with acetone if you haven't already.
-The glassware should be more or less clean by now.
+The glassware should have few, if any, visible compound remaining now.
 Make sure you have wiped off any pen ink labels with acetone.

 Next, add some detergent.
 Sometimes (I see it with phenol derivatives a lot) you will see colour appearing when the detergent is added and in this case I rinse the soap into the hydrocarbons waste with acetone or alcohol.
 If it is a vessel (rbf, conical flask, sep funnel etc), fill it with hot, soapy water and scrub with a bottlebrush.
 If the vessel is very small, use a pipe cleaner.
 For things with spouts, use a pipe cleaner, but be gentle, especially for sep funnels.
 Try to get some nice suds going and get all the walls scrubbed.
 Get some detergent on a sponge and wash the outside.
 The outside of an rbf can easily get inside, so you want that to be clean too.
 For other glassware, I would just use a sponge instead of a bottlebrush or pipe cleaner unless it has a spout-like thing (e.g. funnels).